 "Ferrari likes custom-made shoes".

-Nice coming from a character who has his shoes and slippers designed and manufactured by someone, in crocodile or velvet, with the initials printed on the leather and fabric.
+Ironic coming from somebody who has his shoes and slippers designed and manufactured by someone, in crocodile or velvet, with the initials printed on the leather and fabric.
 In any case, he makes his own thesis:

-"A full day of practice on Friday, Saturday and Sunday qualifying and race".
+"A full day of practice on Friday and Saturday, and Sunday qualifying and race".

 And he returns to McLaren, which this year, having placed fifth in the championship in 2004, can field a third car in Friday practice: